japila-books/apache-spark-internals/docs/overview.md

 Many Machine Learning algorithms require plenty of iterations before the result models get optimal, like logistic regression.
 The same applies to graph algorithms to traverse all the nodes and edges when needed.
 Such computations can increase their performance when the interim partial results are stored in memory or at very fast solid state drives.

-Spark can link:spark-rdd-caching.adoc[cache intermediate data in memory for faster model building and training].
+Spark can spark-rdd-caching.md[cache intermediate data in memory for faster model building and training].
 Once the data is loaded to memory (as an initial step), reusing it multiple times incurs no performance slowdowns.

 Also, graph algorithms can traverse graphs one connection per iteration with the partial result in memory.